Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/best_practices.md

 Normally it's better not to write the horrific version first and then clean it up.
 It's much nicer for things to be simple when you're still writing them.
 Write the code as if you were explaining it to someone.

-With the robot example - Get to the front door:
+With the robot example the task is "get to the front door":

-- If someone asked "How does it work?", "It goes to this series of points."
+- If someone asked "How does it work?" - "It goes to this series of points."
-- They ask "How does `go_to_point` work?", "It turns the robot toward the point, and moves the distance between them."
+- They ask "How does `go_to_point` work?" - "It turns the robot toward the point, and moves the distance between them."
-- "How does turning work?", "It moves one wheel forwards, and the other backwards, for the right amount of time." etc.
+- "How does turning work?" - "It moves one wheel forwards, and the other backwards, for the right amount of time." etc.

 In this way, even though the problem is complicated, each level of the code is simple.
 To look into the details, the